Many moms of boys would probably say they appreciate the blessing of a son. Most would say they love their son-hopefully all.

 It gives me great hope (and great pride that I do try to squash back down into humility) to know that he shows love without being asked.

 He gives when he could be selfish.
 He looks out for the needs of his younger siblings and he knows that I can’t do it all.
-He knows I need his help, and he gives it freely (almost) always.
+I need his help, and he gives it freely (almost) always.
 He is a child still.
 I have to teach him as much as my other children.
 Often I look at my day and forget all the great things my son did when I feel like I have reached my limit due to the challenges of motherhood.

 I have no greater joy than to hear that my children are walking in the truth.
 3 John 1:4 ESV